 You might have already heard that there exist a few different sets of Go rules.
-In the United States both Chinese rules and Japanese rules are popular.
-In Europe most of the tournaments are played with Japanese rules but on some of the important competitions like the European Grand Slam or the European Pro Qualification the Chinese rules are used.
+In the United States both Chinese and Japanese rules are popular.
+In Europe most of the tournaments are played with Japanese rules but on some of the most important competitions like the European Grand Slam or the European Pro Qualification the games are played with Chinese rules instead.

 But what are these different sets of rules?
 Is Go with Chinese rules a different game than Go with Japanese rules?
 NO, it's still the same game.
-However, there are a few interesting differences about counting score and about some special positions on the board.
-Before we examine these differences, let's quickly repeat the rules of Go.
+However, there are a few interesting differences about counting score and about handling some special positions on the board.

 Note that Black will take two of these intersections and White only one.
 As a consequence Black will put one more stone on the board than White.
 Therefore, the final result counted with an area scoring will be one point better for Black than if counted with a territory scoring.